Discrimination based on nationality

-Treaties

-Article 1(1) of the International Convention on the Elimination of All Forms of Racial Discrimination (CERD) defines racial discrimination as a "distinction, exclusion, restriction or preference based on race, colour, descent, or national or ethnic origin which has the purpose or effect of nullifying or impairing the recognition, enjoyment or exercise, on an equal footing, of human rights and fundamental freedoms in the political, economic, social, cultural or any other field of public life".
-The treaty allows distinguishing between citizens and non-citizens, but not "against any particular nationality", which could encompass a grouping of particular nationalities.
+Article 7(1) of the Refugee Convention prohibits discrimination of the basis of nationality between refugees and aliens.

+Some international investment agreements also prohibit discrimination based on the nationality of the investor.

+By juristiction

 Prohibition of discrimination based on nationality for nationals of European single market member states is a key aspect of the European single market.
 Article 18 of the Treaty on the Functioning of the European Union (TFEU) bans discrimination based on nationality within the scope of the treaties.
 According to the European Court of Justice, this prohibition is not applicable to non-nationals of member states of the European Union or European single market.
-Investment treaties also prohibit discrimination based on the nationality of the investor.

-Article 7(1) of the Refugee Convention prohibits discrimination on the basis of nationality among refugees.